-SoFi is a peer-to-peer (P2P) lender offering personal loans of up to $100,000 for applicants with good to excellent credit.
+SoFi offers personal loans of up to $100,000 for applicants with good to excellent credit.

-You can borrow for up to 7 years.
+You can borrow for up to seven years.
 This means you can use a longer term to lower your payment or a shorter one to reduce your total cost.

 There’s also unemployment protection, which may prove lifesaving in a financial downturn.
 Read its terms and conditions before you rely on it, though.